-Cases in both districts have begun to decrease over the past month, with a 7-day total case rate of 98.0 new cases per 100,000 population in Richmond and 81.9 new cases per 100,000 population in Henrico.
-Additionally, in both Richmond City and Henrico County, the level of community transmission is considered High according to the CDC Covid Data Tracker.
+Cases in both districts have increased over the past few weeks after recent lows in late October and early November.
+There is a 7-day total case rate of 161.87 new cases per 100,000 population in Richmond and 225.50 new cases per 100,000 population in Henrico.
+In both Richmond City and Henrico County, the level of community transmission is still considered High according to the CDC Covid Data Tracker.

 In both districts, females comprise a higher proportion of cases.
-In Richmond, 20-29 year olds continue to lead case counts cumulatively, while 80+ lead cumulatively in Henrico.
-Regarding race and ethnicity, the highest incidence of cases in both districts is still among Black individuals.
-Additionally, in both districts, the percentage of cases among the Latino population is disproportionately high cumulatively as compared to their population percentage but closer to their population percentage more recently.
+In Richmond, 20-29 year olds continue to lead case counts both cumulatively and in the last four weeks.
+In Henrico, individuals 80 and older lead cumulatively, but 0-9 year olds comprise the highest case rate in the last four weeks, followed by 10-19 year olds and 20-29 year olds.
+Regarding race and ethnicity, the highest incidence of cases in Richmond is still among Black individuals, both cumulatively and in the last four weeks.
+In Henrico, cases are highest both cumulatively and over the last four weeks among White individuals.
+Cases in the last four weeks are disproportionately high for White individuals but disproportionately low for Black individuals, while cumulatively, the reverse is true.
+In both districts, the percentage of cases among the Latino population is disproportionately high cumulatively as compared to their population percentage but closer to their population percentage more recently.